 What are some things to do in Toledo when it’s raining?

 Visit the Toledo Firefighters Museum and learn about the heroes of the city.
 Discover the rich history at The National Museum of the Great Lakes.
 Witness the work of celebrated artists at the Toledo Museum of Art.
 Get your shop on at Franklin Park Mall.

 Where does the phrase “Holy Toledo” come from?

 During prohibition in the 20s and 30s, conveniently located Toledo was a sanctuary for gangsters on the lamb from Chicago.
-The major crime families made an agreement with Toledo police that if the police wouldn’t pinch them, they would leave Toledo free from gangster activity, much like Saint Paul in Minnesota.
+The major crime families agreed with Toledo police that if the police didn’t pinch them, they would leave Toledo free from gangster activity, much like Saint Paul in Minnesota.
 Essentially a sanctuary, gangsters dubbed the city “Holy Toledo.”

 - Tips for Traveling with Toddlers and Kids

 - Best Ways to Get Cheap Flight Alerts